Emergent Alignment via Competition: Robust Guarantees for Users with Bounded Rationality

 \begin{theorem}[Agreement Implies Bounded Estimation Error \citep{frongillo2021agreementimpliesaccuracysubstitutable}] If the underlying distribution satisfies the Information Substitutes Condition (\Cref{def:info_substitutes}), then achieving $\zeta$-agreement (\Cref{def:epsilon_agreement}) implies that Alice's utility estimation error $\varepsilon_u$ is bounded.
 Specifically, for all actions $a \in \mathcal{A}$: where $\pi$ is the full conversation transcript. \end{theorem}

 Finally we are in a position to put all of the pieces together.
-If Alice is non-strategic (in that she commits to using the straightforward conversation rule, and the quantal response decision rule), and if in addition the underlying distribution satisfies the information substitutes condition, then if the Bob's satisfy weighted average alignment, then Alice obtains close to her first best utility in every Nash equilibrium.
+If Alice is non-strategic (in that she commits to using the straightforward conversation rule, and the quantal response decision rule), and if in addition the underlying distribution satisfies the information substitutes condition, then if the Bobs satisfy market alignment, then Alice obtains close to her first best utility in every Nash equilibrium.

-\begin{theorem}[Main Result: Near-Optimal Utility with Information Substitutes] Suppose the underlying distribution satisfies the Information Substitutes Condition (\Cref{def:info_substitutes}) and the leaders Bob have an average weighted alignment error of $\varepsilon$.
+\begin{theorem}[Main Result: Near-Optimal Utility with Information Substitutes] Suppose the underlying distribution satisfies the Information Substitutes Condition (\Cref{def:info_substitutes}) and the leaders Bob have an average market alignment error of $\varepsilon$.
 If Alice commits to the straightforward conversation rule and a $\lambda$-quantal response decision rule, her expected utility in any Quantal Response Nash Equilibrium of the induced game is close to the first-best optimal utility:

 where $\zeta = (\frac{3|\mathcal{A}|}{K \cdot \delta_{conv}})^{1/2}$. \end{theorem}

 \begin{corollary}[Small-$\lambda$ Form of Theorem \ref{thm:final_payoff_bound}] If $\lambda\,10\zeta^{1/3} \le \tfrac{1}{4}$, then using \Cref{cor:delta_linear} we obtain the simpler bound